Red Wings Most Likely to Compete for NHL Awards in 2022-23

 Elmer Söderblom – Calder Trophy

-Elmer “The Towering Behemoth” Söderblom shocked most Red Wings fans (aside from my colleague Delaney Reimer) by making the NHL opening night lineup following an excellent showing in training camp and the preseason.
+Elmer “The Towering Behemoth” Söderblom shocked most Red Wings fans (aside from my colleague Delaney Rimer) by making the NHL opening night lineup following an excellent showing in training camp and the preseason.

 His physical stature (records differ but it’s generally accepted that he’s roughly 6-foot-8 and 250 pounds) and excellent stick handling abilities make him an utterly unique player in the NHL.
 The 2019 sixth-round pick will be physically superior to just about everyone he lines up against in his rookie season, but we’ll have to wait and see if his high skill level will translate to offensive production in his first NHL season.